Do Diets Actually Work?

 Dieting Destroys Your Relationship with Food

-When we’re on a diet, tend to dismiss what it means to approach food in a natural, intuitive way.
+When we’re on a diet, we tend to dismiss what it means to approach food in a natural, intuitive way.
 Eat this, don’t eat that- You know the vicious circle.
 You don’t learn how to truly nourish yourself.
 Instead, you’re in a constant push-pull, driven by your dissatisfaction with your body, between wanting to lose weight and learning how to feed yourself to support your body’s natural state of being.

 Dieting Leads to Overeating and Food Dependence